Cayman Islands: Economy

-The economy of the Cayman Islands is dominated by financial services and tourism, together accounting for 50-60% of Gross Domestic Product.
-The nation's low tax rates have led to it being used as a tax haven for corporations; there are 100,000 companies registered in the Cayman Islands, more than the population itself.
-The Cayman Islands have come under criticism for allegations of money laundering and other financial crimes, including a 2016 statement by former US president Barack Obama that described a particular building which was the registered address of over 12,000 corporations as a "tax scam".
+The economy of the Cayman Islands is dominated by financial services and tourism, together accounting for 50–60% of Gross Domestic Product.
+The nation's zero tax rate on income and storage of funds has led to it being used as a tax haven for corporations; there are 100,000 companies registered in the Cayman Islands, more than the population itself.
+The Cayman Islands have come under criticism for allegations of money laundering and other financial crimes, including a 2016 statement by then US president Barack Obama that described a particular building which was the registered address of over 12,000 corporations as a "tax scam".

 The Cayman Islands holds a relatively low unemployment rate of about 4.24% as of 2015, lower than the value of 4.7% that was recorded in 2014.

-With an average income of US$71,549, Caymanians have the highest standard of living in the Caribbean.
+With an average income of US$109,684 Caymanians have the highest standard of living in the Caribbean.
 According to the CIA World Factbook, the Cayman Islands' real GDP per capita is the tenth highest in the world, but the CIA's data for Cayman dates to 2018 and is likely to be lower than present-day values.
 The territory prints its own currency, the Cayman Islands dollar (KYD), which is pegged to the US dollar US$1.227 to 1 KYD.
 However, in many retail stores throughout the islands, the KYD is typically traded at US$1.25.

 Cayman Islands have a high cost of living, even when compared to UK and US.
 For example, a loaf of multigrain bread is $5.49 (KYD), while a similar loaf sells for $2.47 (KYD) in the US and $1.36 (KYD) in the UK.

 The minimum wage (as of February 2021) is $6 KYD for standard positions, and $4.50 for workers in the service industry, where tips supplement income.
 This contributes to wealth disparity.
 A small segment of the population lives in condemned properties lacking power and running water.

 The government has established a Needs Assessment Unit to relieve poverty in the islands.
 Local charities, including Cayman's Acts of Random Kindness (ARK) also provide assistance.

 The government's primary source of income is indirect taxation: there is no income tax, capital gains tax, or corporation tax.
-An import duty of 5% to 22% (automobiles 29.5% to 100%) is levied against goods imported into the islands.
-Few goods are exempt; notable exemptions include books, cameras, gold, and perfume.
+A tariff of 5% to 22% (automobiles 29.5% to 100%) is levied against goods imported into the islands.
+Few goods are exempt; notable exemptions include books, cameras, and perfume.